serverless-mom/weather-eye/readme.md

 ## Background
 * consumes data from http://openweathermap.org/.
-* Animated weather icons modified from Fabrizio Bianchi https://codepen.io/fbrz/pen/iqtlk.
+* Weather animations from the lovely (Josh Bader)[https://codepen.io/joshbader/]

 ## Screenshots

 ## TODO
-* move API key
+* move API key out to config
 * add screenshots
-* add a link to a live version
 * tear out Redux, really not necessary in a site this simple.
 * search term to appear in parameterized URL